-- To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - To provide an environment in which children and young people feel safe, secure, valued, and respected, and feel confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - To demonstrate the school's commitment about safeguarding and child protection to students, parents, and other partners. - Safeguarding incidents and/or behaviours can be associated with factors both in and outside of school or college; and abusers can be both adult/s to child/ren or child/ren to child/ren (peer on peer).
+- To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - To provide an environment in which children and young people feel safe, secure, valued, and respected, and feel confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - To demonstrate the school's commitment about safeguarding and child protection to pupils, parents, and other partners. - Safeguarding incidents and/or behaviours can be associated with factors both in and outside of school or college; and abusers can be both adult/s to child/ren or child/ren to child/ren (peer on peer).
 All staff (but especially the DSL or deputy) will be considering the context within which such incidents and/or behaviours occur familial or contextual. - To ensure the Designated Safeguarding Lead (or deputy) and all staff will consider the use of appropriate assessments, resources and agency support when identifying the factors present in a child's life that are a threat to their safety and/or welfare.
-(Familial or contextual.) - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff.
+(Familial or contextual.)

-&lt;sup>1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary supply and self-employed staff, contractors, volunteers working with children etc. and CPG members.
+&lt;sup>1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary supply and self-employed staff, contractors, volunteers working with children etc. and governors.

-- To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other partnership agencies, especially the Police (health and CSC), and, Devon and Somerset MASH as appropriate and Integrated care boards (previously known as clinical commissioning groups) for an area within the LA. - To support the child's development in ways that will foster security, confidence, and independence. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit.
+- To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other partnership agencies, especially the Police (health and CSC), and Plymouth MASH, Devon and Cornwall MASH as appropriate and Integrated care boards (previously known as clinical commissioning groups) for an area within the LA. - To support the child's development in ways that will foster security, confidence, and independence. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit.